qgrid/qgrid.github.io/source/guide/architecture.md

 ## DOM

-q-grid uses basic DOM table elements, but there is no any component or service which works with core DOM directly. q-grid has an abstraction called `DOM Table` that encapsulates any low-level work with core DOM.
-The abstraction benefits:
+The q-grid internally uses basic DOM table elements, but there is no any component or service which works with core DOM directly.
+The q-grid populates an abstraction called `DOM Table` which encapsulates any low-level work with core DOM.
+This abstraction benefits:

 * Simple access to the columns, rows and cells.
-Use it is alike to use 2d array instead of boilerplate selectors.
+Work with `DOM Table` is alike to use 2d array instead of boilerplate selectors.
-* Development transparency of the fixed header, footer, rows and columns, colSpans and rowSpans.
+* Development transparency of the fixed header, footer, rows and columns.
-* Required Style API maintenance is simple, smooth and fast.
+* No worries about how to handle row and column spans.
-* Everything can be virtualized without special code.
+* Style API maintenance becomes easy, smooth and fast.

-## Grid Model
+* Everything can be virtualized without writing much of special code.

-q-grid introduces work item called `model`.
-In development terms q-grid model is a data-driven state storage with some basic constraints:
+## The Grid Model

-* There is only one way to get/set state.
+The q-grid introduces work item called `model`.
+In development terms the q-grid model can be described as a data-driven reactive state storage

-* Model state is immutable.
+> Note that q-grid model implements `immutable` pattern, to change any model property a new instance should be created.

 ```javascript
 // Works